JerryTom121/DBLP-5/README.md

 * crawl a given author's personal information.
 * crawl a given author's publications.
 * crawl a given author's co-author information.
-* crawl the publications for a given conference/journal.
+* crawl the list of publications of a conference/journal.

 #### Pipeline.
 * TODO